kandula-rakesh/cs7810_Group1/Meeting Minutes/meeting-minutes-1.md

 ## Next Meeting
 * Finalize competency questions
 * Further discuss the scope of the KG

+## Updates on 9/28

+* Discussed the scope of Knowledge Graph.
+* Prepared the intial draft of the narrative.
+* Came up with few competency questions.
+* Found out the literature on travel knowledge graphs

 ## Contributors
 * Rakesh Kandula